mtlon/libraryApplicationAPI/README.md

 # Library Application (API)
 This is an application for managing book lending.
-The application allows for basic login support through controlled access using encrypted authentication data stored in a database.
+Library Application allows for basic login support through controlled access using encrypted authentication data stored in a database.
 Additionally, the application provides access to a list of available books with the option to search by name, author, and release date.
-The entire backend is based on `REST` and exchanges data in `JSON` format, communicating with the frontend.
+The entire backend is based on `REST` and exchanges data in `JSON` format, communicating with the simple frontend ([Library Applicaton Front-end](https://github.com/mtlon/libraryApplicationFrontEnd/blob/master/README.md))

 ## Technologies
 Project is created with: